nimdahk/ahkbook/en/_posts/2011-11-23-Working-with-bits.markdown

 # Bitwise Operations #

 ## Understanding Binary
-Before you can use bitwise operations, you need to understand how numbers are stored in a computer's memory.
-The simplest form is "switches" which are either off or on.
-Programmers represent these as 0 and 1 (called 'bits'), respectively.

 ### Base 10 ###
 Binary, or Base 2, is simply another way to write numbers.
 In everyday life, we use Base 10.
 We have the Ones place, the Tens place, the Hundreds place, and so on.
 More technically, each digit is multiplied by ``10 ** n``, where ``n`` represents the distance from the right, starting from 0.
 (In AutoHotkey, ``**`` represents exponents or "powers").
 Thus, the number 647 in Base 10 is equivalent to ``(6 * 100) + (4 * 10) + (7 * 1)``, or ``(6 * 10**2) + (4 * 10**1) + (7 * 10**0)`` in binary.
 (Yes, ``10**0`` is 1, and this is no place to discuss why.)